Visitors to our website

 When you call the Jayva UK Ltd team, we only log your personal information or add your name to our subscribers list if you ask us to do so.
 When you email Jayva, we monitor content, including file attachments, for viruses or malicious software.
 Again, we only log your personal information or add your name to our subscribers list if you ask us to do so.
 None of this information will be shared with any other organisations.

 Jayva UK Ltd offers a wide range of consultancy and training support in order to help law firms work more efficiently, be it by implementing new software or bringing together people, processes and technology.
 Our services can be instructed on an ad hoc, ongoing or fixed term basis.

 To deliver our services, we hold contact and account data on end users.
 This data is collated, stored and managed by our Managing Director, Nicola Moore-Miller, and Business Support Administrator, Alison Brown.
 Selected data is only shared with other Jayva employees as projects demand.

 Data is stored in various systems including Outlook, LEAP, Moneypenny, Zoom, OneDrive and Xero, all of which are subject to robust cybersecurity measures such as restricted access, permission levels, encryption, firewalls and anti-virus protection.
-We also hold limited printed records in locked filing cabinets at our head office.
+We also hold limited printed records in locked filing cabinets at our Gosforth regional office.
 The custodian of the key is Alison Brown.